simonmichael/haskell-links/README.md

 There have been many attempts to gather them, haskell.org/documentation being the most obvious, but none of them have fully succeeded.
 We could really do with some more systematic, scalable (crowd-sourced, lightweight) approach.*

-Here comes another attempt!
+Here comes another attempt! https://haskell-links.org is the web UI.

 Right now it's just me, myself and I and this is just getting started.

 ## Goals